-WASHINGTON, DC – The following statement can be attributed to Kyle Duncan, General Counsel for the Becket Fund for Religious Liberty:
+WASHINGTON, DC – The following statement can be attributed to Kyle Duncan, General Counsel for Becket:

 In a blog post yesterday afternoon, the Treasury Department announced that it will delay enforcing three sections of the Affordable Care Act (ACA) until 2015.
 This announcement says nothing about the HHS abortion-drug mandate, which has now been finalized and which continues to severely burden the religious liberty of millions of Americans.
 The HHS mandate is being challenged with increasing success in numerous lawsuits around the country.

 According to the Treasury statement, employers will now have until 2015 to comply with two of the ACA’s technical reporting requirements, and will also have an additional year before they must pay the $2-3,000 per year “employer shared responsibility payments” imposed on large employers who fail to offer any health insurance at all.

 The Treasury, however, does not announce any plans to suspend or delay the requirement that all large group employer health plans comply with the HHS abortion-drug mandate.
 The HHS mandate therefore remains fully in force.

 The announcement also says nothing about the $100 per employee daily tax penalty, which is in a different statute and subject to an entirely separate reporting requirement not mentioned in the Treasury statement.